 7.3.
-Current owners of mineral rights
+Current Owners of Mineral Rights

-Apex Mining Company, Inc. owns 100% of the mineral rights on the basis of MPSA agreements with the Philippine Government.
+Apex Mining Company, Inc. owns 100% of the mineral rights based on MPSA contracts signed with the Philippine Government.

 7.4.
-Validity of current mineral rights
+Validity of Current Mineral Rights

-The Mineral Production Sharing Agreement is valid for a 25-year term, and is renewable for another 25 years.
-The contract was issued under the Mining Act of 1995 (Republic Act No. 7942).
+The Mineral Production Sharing Agreement is valid for a 25 year term, and is renewable for another 25 years.
+The leases are issued under the Mining Act of 1995 (Republic Act No. 7942).
 Surface rights are held with the government and the mining leases are issued as cooperative agreements between the Company and the Philippine Government.

-MPSA No. 225-2005-XI will expire in 2030.
+MPSA-234-2007-XI will expire in June 2032.

 7.5.
-Agreements with respect to mineral rights
+Agreements with Respect to Mineral Rights

-Apex Mining Company, Inc. is a holder of two Mineral Production Sharing Agreements with the government, approved in 2005 and in 2007.
+Apex Mining Company, Inc. is the holder of two Mineral Production Sharing Agreements with the government which was approved in 2005 and 2007, respectively.

-7.6.
-For Clarification of the Net Revenue that may be Derived from the Project, the Following are Included:

-7.6.1.
-Royalties, Taxes, Advances, and Similar Payments Paid or to be Paid by the Company to the Mineral Rights Holder, Joint Venture Partner(s), Government, Indigenous People, Local Government, and others.
+- 7.6.
+For Clarification of the Net Revenue that may be Derived From the Project, the Following are Included: - 7.6.1.
+Royalties, Taxes, Advances, and Similar Payments Paid or to be Paid by the Company to the Mineral Rights Holder, Joint Venture Partner(s), Government, Indigenous People, Local Government, and Others.

-Table 1.
-Outlines the royalties and encumbrances that the MPSA is subject to:
+Table 1 outlines the royalties and encumbrances that the MPSAs are subject to:

 Orign Royalty Act

 Excise Tax 4% Mining Act 1995

 MOA with local people 1% plus provision of scholarships, health program, infrastructure and other programs IRPA 1997

-\Increased to 4% due to TRAIN LAW
+Increased to 4% due to TRAIN LAW